QuarticCat/micro-lang/README.md

 # Micro Lang

-A compiler of a super simple toy language written with [qc-parser-comb](https://github.com/QuarticCat/qc-parser-comb).
+A toy language compiler written with [qc-parser-comb](https://github.com/QuarticCat/qc-parser-comb).

 It generates valid MIPS code that can be compiled by MUSL-GCC and run on QEMU.